English 2025 - 2026

 Mrs Foye

-Welcome to the English page.
-English is a huge part of the curriculum and consists of reading, writing, grammar, punctuation and spelling.
-At St James' we work hard to ensure that our English teaching is fun, engaging and, where possible, linked to our wider curriculum topics.
+English is a huge part of the curriculum and at St James' Junior School we use Literacy Tree to foster a love of reading and writing across the school.
+We teach every aspect of English through literature that inspires.
+We focus on diverse stories, important themes and immersive classroom experiences, which are all brought together in one whole-school curriculum.
+We work hard to ensure that our English teaching is fun, engaging and, where possible, linked to our wider curriculum topics.

 Reading

 At St James' Juniors we understand that reading fluently is a key life skill and is the foundation for children's future success.
 We strive to foster a lifelong love of reading by promoting reading for pleasure and creating a culture where children choose to read for enjoyment.
-Through carefully selected texts (often linked to our topic), we give pupils the opportunity to discuss new ideas and explore rich vocabulry.
-As a staff, we are passionate about teaching reading and try our best to provide chidlren with the skills and tools required to be successful, independent readers.
+We teach reading through a text approach and enhance reading comprehension with sequenced activities that guide children through whole books, creating critical readers.
+These resources centre around novels, poetry collections, and high-quality non-fiction books.

-For our redaing comprehension lessons, we use Reading VIPERS to ensure that all of the 6 reading domains are taught effectively and consistently across all year groups.
-We strive to ensure that pupils can identify different question types and are taught the skills needed to answer them efficiently.
 As a school, we also use Accelerated Reader.
-Firstly, we use it to assess and track pupils' reading levels, ensuring they are reading books at an appropriate level and also as motivation.
+We use it to track pupils' reading levels, ensuring they are reading books at an appropriate level and also as motivation.
 Pupils read books and then take a quiz.
 If they receive 100% on their quiz, they're entered in to a weekly prize draw to win a book.

 Early Reading